johnlobster/tpcrisis/docs/DESIGN_NOTES.md

 2. Use `INLINE_RUNTIME_CHUNK=false` during build to prevent webpack inserting its own Javascript into `index.html`

 Issues
 - build has unique names confused, can't then load js, css files.
+Not a consistent problem

 #### Testing using github pages

 This was useful for initial testing and developing the flow to make the first render fast.